shzhemsft/Bollingerbands/README.md

 + Are dips below the lower band *always* a buy signal?
 + Overall, can we make profits by trading on the Bollinger Band?

-## Bonus points: Bollinger Bands for Bitcoin
+## Bonus point 1: Bollinger Bands for Bitcoin

-Using the same toolkit, can you generate the Bollinger Band for Bitcoin and generate your own trading strategy based on the chart patterns?
+Using the same toolkit, can you generate the Bollinger Band for Bitcoin and formulate your own trading strategy based on the chart patterns?
 + Tip 1: Take a look at the cryptocurrency documentation on Alpha Vantage and try to download a sample CSV output: https://www.alphavantage.co/documentation/#currency-daily
 + Tip 2: We would like to look up Bitcoin (symbol = BTC) price movement in the US market (market = USD)
 + Tip 3: Unlike stocks, cryptocurrencies tend to be much more volatile (and unpredictable).
 Is Bollinger Band still a good signal for cryptocurrencies?